Data Sources and Methodology

 Industrialized and consolidated53,180 (27,842 – 80,456)0.29 (0.27 – 0.31)13.97 (10.73 – 22.70)0.83 (0.77 – 0.91)

-6. Validation
+Validation

-For the first hypothesis, we examined the distribution of other food system indicators—percentage of the rural population with a financial account, nutrition functional diversity of agriculture production, retail value of ultra-processed food sales (logarithm), and income elasticity for food, beverages, and tobacco—by food system type.
-These distributions were displayed in box plots (see examples below).
-While substantial overlap tended to exist among neighboring food system types, for the most part, the median values followed the patterns that we would expect.
-(Note: 1 – rural and traditional; 2 – informal and expanding; 3 – emerging and diversifying; 4 – modernizing and formalizing; and 5 – industrialized and consolidated).
+Aims to provide a complete understanding of the indicators and their importance.
+For the first hypothesis, we examined the distribution of other food system indicators — percentage of the rural population with a financial account, nutrition functional diversity of agriculture production, retail value of ultra-processed food sales, and income elasticity for food, beverages, and tobacco — by food system type.
+While substantial overlap tended to exist among neighboring food system types, for the most part, the median values followed the expected patterns.

 For the second hypothesis, we conducted the same exercise for prevalence of stunting, prevalence of anemia among women of reproductive age, prevalence of obesity among adult women, and NCD death rate per 100,000 population.
-These distributions also revealed trends across food system types that well aligned with diet and nutrition outcomes associated with the nutrition transition.
+These distributions also revealed trends across food system types that aligned with diet and nutrition outcomes associated with the nutrition transition.

-7. Stylized descriptions
+Stylized descriptions

-8. Limitations
+Limitations

 In addition to the issues previously raised related to the inability of our typology to capture the full complexity of food systems at the subnational level, there are a couple limitations associated with the method used to construct the typology.
 First, quintiles assume an equal number of countries per typology, which may not actually be the case.
 Second, we used a rank-based score rather than a score based on actual data values, meaning that the typology is driven more by the rank order of countries rather than the actual indicator distributions.
-An equal interval method of categorizing countries would avoid these issues, however, due to skewness, results in a typology that is difficult to communicate.
+An equal interval method of categorizing countries would avoid these issues; however, due to skewness, results in a typology that is difficult to communicate.
 For example, two of three countries with extreme outlier values could be assigned their own unique food system type.
 Our chosen method seeks to balance the desire for an empirical approach with the desire for a typology that can be easily communicated.

 References